National Botanic Garden

 National Botanic Gradens, Windhoek © Thomas.macmillan

-The National Botanic Garden of Namibia is a 12 hectare nature reserve in the heart of Windhoek, where tourists can hike, picnic and learn about the country's fascinating plant life.
-The gardens were initially developed in the early 1970s, when a number of walking trails and a dam were constructed, but the small nature reserve was only opened to the public as a botanic garden in the 1990s.
-It is an educational and recreational facility open for free to locals and foreign visitors.
-Much of the garden has not been landscaped, which allows people to explore the environment in its wild, natural state.
+The National Botanic Garden of Namibia is a 12 hectare (30 acre) nature reserve in the heart of Windhoek, where tourists can hike, picnic, and learn about the country's fascinating plant life.
+Developed in the early 1970s, it initially had a number of walking trails and a dam.

 Opening times: Monday to Friday: 8am to 5pm.
 First Saturday of every month: 8am to 11am.